elevateforhumanity/fix2/INVIDEO_COMPLETE_SETUP.md

 **Script to paste:**
 ```
-If you're ready to care for others and start a healthcare career, the Medical Assistant pathway in the Elevate Connects Directory is designed for you.
+If you're ready to care for others and start a healthcare career, the Medical Assistant pathway in the Elevate for Humanity is designed for you.

 Support physicians and nurses in clinical settings, performing both administrative and basic clinical tasks.